 Radicava (edaravone): On 5/5/17, the U.S. Food and Drug Administration approved Radicava (edaravone) to treat patients with amyotrophic lateral sclerosis (ALS). (www.fda.gov)

-Radicava is an intravenous infusion given by a health care professional.
+Radicava was initially approved as an intravenous (IV) infusion given by a health care professional.
 It is administered with an initial treatment cycle of daily dosing for 14 days, followed by a 14-day drug-free period.
 Subsequent monthly treatment cycles consist of dosing on 10 of 14 days, followed by 14 days drug-free.
 The infusions take 60 minutes.

 The most common adverse reactions reported by clinical trial participants receiving edaravone were bruising and gait disturbance.